 The Ohla Hotel is a beautiful boutique hotel that’s luxurious and stylishly decorated.
 The H10 Cubik is a stylish modern hotel and a rooftop terrace with stunning views.

 I hope you’ve enjoyed my travel guide to Barcelona’s Gothic Quarter.
-You may enjoy these other Barcelona and Spain guides and resources:
+You may find these other Barcelona and Spain guides useful:

 Pin it for later.